 Library (page 52) Explore books.
 Include some books related to moving in the classroom library.
 Also include some books on seeing and investigating as well to help children think about how they might notice and investigate things that move.
-Cooking and Mixing (as needed, page 54) N/A N/A N/A Make play-dough then explore play-dough and wheels N/A Writing (page 58) Explore maps Explore paper and assorte d writing utensils Explore toy vehicles with and paper th markers taped on them Music and Movement (page 6o) Explore dancing and m oving to various types of mu sic Explore wind chimes Explore pin wheels Computers/Technology (page 62) be available as a resource to eir questions by sitting at the Clean-Up/Handwashing (10 minutes) To help create a smooth transition, give children advance notice before the transition occurs.
+Cooking and Mixing (as needed, page 54) N/A N/A Make play-dough then explore play-dough and wheels N/A N/A Writing (page 58) Explore maps Explore paper and assorted writing utensils Explore toy vehicles with markers taped on then and paper Music and Movement (page 6o) Explore dancing and m oving to various types of music Explore wind chimes Explore pin wheels Computers/Technology (page 62) Allow the computer to be available as a resource to answer children's questions about moving, when necessary.
+Partner with the children in exploring their questions by sitting at the computer together and doing research as a teacher/child team. , Clean-Up/Handwashing (10 minutes) To help create a smooth transition, give children advance notice before the transition occurs.
 Five minutes before the end of Center Time prepare children with an indicator (song, bell, etc.).
 Use a consistent indicator before each clean up.
 Some children may need extra support preparing for this transition.
 Consider designating one teaching team member to support with clean up and another to begin the handwashing process.
 Family Style Lunch/Toileting/Handwashing (40 minutes) While sitting for family style meals, consider: Reflecting on the procedures for preparing to eat lunch.
 Discussing how children clean up their meals and eating area when they are finished.
 Reminding children of what is coming next, especially toward the end of the meal.
 Designating one teaching team member to support children who are still eating and another to begin the toileting and handwashing procedures as children begin to finish their lunches.
 Nap/Rest Time (60 minutes) To support the transition to nap/rest time place children's cots or mats in a consistent location.
 Remain flexible to children's individual needs and adjust the locations of cots or mats accordingly.
-Story Time (10 minutes including transitions : 6 minutes for Story, 4 minutes to transition in and out of group) See Section VI Texts for suggested Read Aloud Texts.
+Story Time (10 minutes including transitions: 6 minutes for Story, 4 minutes to transition in and out of group) See Section VI Texts for suggested Read Aloud Texts.
 Select texts that meet the interests and needs of your children.
 Review Section VII Inquiry and Critical Thinking Questions for Texts for questions to enhance the read aloud experience and support the development of critical thinking skills.
 Introduce Centers: Briefly remind the children of the materials available in centers.
 Tell the children where each member of the teaching team will start playing when Center Time begins and what materials s/he will be exploring.
 Invite children to join if they would like.